jsjoeio/joeprevite.com/content/2020-05-30-how-to-learn-typescript-quickly/index.md

 - Contribute to TypeScript, [the language](https://github.com/microsoft/TypeScript/issues?q=is%3Aopen+is%3Aissue+label%3A"good+first+issue")
 - Contribute to [typescript-cheatsheets/react-typescript-cheatsheet](https://github.com/typescript-cheatsheets/react-typescript-cheatsheet)

+**Don't rush through this part**.
+Spend some time thinking about your objective and what you need to achieve to get there.
+Completing your key results should allow you to confidently say you've completed your objective.

-Great.
-We have clarity on what we mean when we say "learn TypeScript." and we know what outcomes we expect.
+With this vision in mind, we now have clarity on what we mean when we say "learn TypeScript." and we know what outcomes we expect to achieve.

 ### Establish a Timeframe

+STOPPED HERE

 We don't want to be racing on this map forever.
 We need to be realistic and ask ourselves how much time we have for this.